Jess247/forms/README.md

 # forms

-A collection of different forms
+## Overview

+This repo contains a collection of different web forms.
+All projects are build using HTML, vanilla css or a css framework and javascript.
+The forms are desingned to be responsive.